Skip to main content

 How should I track Oregon farm overtime?

-You need weekly time records for each agricultural worker showing total hours worked, overtime hours, and overtime pay calculations.
-GPS-verified time tracking with automatic threshold calculation is the most reliable approach for audit readiness.
+Keep weekly time records for each agricultural worker showing total hours worked, overtime hours, and overtime pay calculations.
+GPS context and source-stamped rule versions support audit readiness.

 Legal disclaimer